By Craig Neil

 Do you want to hit the slopes at the Cairngorm, Nevis, or Glencoe mountain ranges, or would you rather explore Edinburgh and Glasgow?
 Do you fancy getting out and about in Scotland’s winter landscapes or would you prefer to cosy up in a pub with a good single malt whisky in hand?

-The following sections take a closer look at the pros and cons of touring Scotland’s cities and countryside in winter, along with suggestions for getting around and lots of travel tips and advice.
+The following article takes a closer look at the pros and cons of touring Scotland in winter along with suggestions for getting around and lots of must-know travel tips and advice.

 Touring Scotland’s cities in winter